gerunddev/notebridge/README.md

 # NoteBridge

-**Warning!** This project is not even alpha.
-It's heavily vibe coded and not yet used in anger.
-If you've stumbled upon this project, use at your own risk with notes you care about.

 NoteBridge keeps your notes synchronized between Emacs org-roam and Obsidian, letting you use whichever editor fits your current workflow while maintaining a single source of truth.
 It automatically converts formats, translates links and IDs, preserves metadata, and resolves conflicts—so you can switch seamlessly between plain-text org files and Obsidian's markdown without manual intervention.

 Run it as a background daemon for continuous sync, or trigger one-shot syncs when needed.
 Built with Go and [Charm](https://charm.land/) TUI libraries for a polished command-line experience.

+> [!WARNING]
+> This project is not even alpha.
+If you've stumbled upon this project, use at your own risk!

 ## Installation